 Wrapping it up

 As you’ve no doubt gathered by now our family holiday to Koh Samui more than delivered on our expectations.
 In a way Koh Samui reminded us of Rarotonga.
 Both islands share mountainous jungle, coconut trees, heat, humidity, golden sand.
 The natural beauty of both islands is utterly breathtaking.
 However geographic similarities aside, the two locations are vastly different: Koh Samui, as my Hubby so articulately put it, is like Rarotonga on steroids!
 I loved it and didn’t want to come home.
+I only wish I had my own luxurious Koh Samui Property to retreat to when my fondness for this place grows too strong – maybe one day that dream will become a reality!
 I just don’t get it when you come home after a big trip and people ask “Pleased to be home?”.
 My answer is never “yes”, I go through a grieving process and feel like a bird trapped in a cage for at least a month.
 Anyhow, I’d love to go back to Koh Samui, although I know probably never will: I’m itching to explore more of Thailand like Chang Mai, as well as more of Bangkok (3 days was not long enough for this crazy city that I fell head over heels in love with, I really want to go and live there for a year or two!).
 Then again… Maybe I will become a tour guide…

 If you want a destination that offers versatility, affordability, activities for young and old, or for a destination where you can do as much or as little as you like – book a holiday in Koh Samui.
 You won’t regret it!